zdravkov/kendo-docs/api/javascript/ui/maskedtextbox.md

 ### value

-Gets or sets the value of the maskedtextbox.
+Gets or sets the value of the MaskedTextBox.

 #### Parameters